 This is a user setting and not something you have control over from your Envoke account.
 See related article from Outlook.

 Depending on the level of control your email app provides, it may be possible to update this setting across the board for all your users to turn on image downloads by default.

 Text doesn't wrap around images as intended or images look squished

-This article explains how images work including the differences between in-line images and dedicated image blocks and answers common questions about image formatting.
+This article explains how images work in emails including the differences between in-line images and dedicated image blocks and answers common questions about image formatting.

 Font sizes, colours and line height don't show up as intended